nightswimmer/Webbyduino/README.md

 - WebbyduinoHello - "Hello Word" version of the server, simply creates an HTML page that says "Hello World".

 - WebbyduinoReadAnalogSD - Open a page with the values from the analog pins.
-The page is stored on the SD card and the values of the readings are replaced every time the page is accessed.
+The page is stored on the SD card and the values of the readings are inserted in marked positions in the file every time the page is accessed.

 - WebbyduinoCookies - A server that remembers your name by using cookies.
 The first time you connect it asks for your name and stores it in a cookie.
 Once the cookie is set, it always greets you using your name.